 Our ability to compete effectively is dependent in part upon our ability to protect our proprietary technology.
 We rely on patents, trademarks, trade secret laws, confidentiality procedures and licensing arrangements to protect our intellectual property rights.
 There can be no assurance these protections will be available in all cases or will be adequate to prevent our competitors from copying, reverse engineering or otherwise obtaining and using our technology, proprietary rights or products.
 For example, the laws of certain countries in which our products are manufactured or licensed do not protect our proprietary rights to the same extent as the laws of the United States.
 In addition, third parties may seek to challenge, invalidate or circumvent our patents, trademarks, copyrights and trade secrets, or applications for any of the foregoing.
 There can be no assurance that our competitors will not independently develop technologies that are substantially equivalent or superior to our technology or design around our proprietary rights.
 In each case, our ability to compete could be significantly impaired.
 To prevent substantial unauthorized use of our intellectual property rights, it may be necessary to prosecute actions for infringement and/or misappropriation of our proprietary rights against third parties.
 Any such action could result in significant costs and diversion of our resources and management's attention, and there can be no assurance we will be successful in such action.
-Furthermore, many of our efforts, we may not be able to prevent third parties from infringing upon or misappropriating our intellectual property rights than we do.
+Furthermore, many of our current and potential competitors have the ability to dedicate substantially greater resources to enforce their intellectual property rights than we do.
 Accordingly, despite our efforts, we may not be able to prevent third parties from infringing upon or misappropriating our intellectual property.